Bellambi

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bellambi has 28 operational public transport stops, offering a mix of train and bus services.
-These stops are served by 46 different routes, facilitating 1,904 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents on average located 136 meters from their nearest transport stop.
-Primarily residential, most Bellambi residents commute outward, with the car being the dominant mode of transport at 90%.
-Vehicle ownership averages 1.0 per dwelling, below the regional average.
-According to the 2021 Census, a high 26.5% of Bellambi residents work from home, which may reflect COVID-19 conditions.
+Bellambi has 28 active public transport stops offering a mix of train and bus services.
+These stops are served by 46 different routes, collectively facilitating 1,904 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 136 meters from the nearest stop.
+Most residents commute outward daily, primarily using cars (90%).
+Vehicle ownership averages one car per dwelling, below the regional average.
+According to the 2021 Census, 26.5% of residents work from home, potentially due to COVID-19 conditions.

-Service frequency across all routes averages 272 trips per day, equating to approximately 68 weekly trips per individual stop.
+On average, there are 272 trips per day across all routes, equating to approximately 68 weekly trips per stop.

 Frequently Asked Questions - Transport